isabella232/experience-manager-brand-portal.sv-SE/help/using/brand-portal-faqs.md

 **Ans.** The functionality is by design, the viewer users are not permitted to share link for collections as they have limited privileges due to which they cannot add users to create a share link.
 It is a known issue that the share link for collections is currently visible to the viewer users.
 This issue will be fixed in the upcoming release, the option to share link for the collections will not be available to the viewer users.
 -->

 **Frågor.
-Jag kan inte publicera resurserna i mappen för bidrag från Brand Portal till AEM Assets efter att ha uppgraderat till Adobe Developer Console.
-Min författarinstans är på AEM 6.5.4.
+Jag kan inte publicera resurserna i mappen för bidrag från Brand Portal till Experience Manager Assets efter att ha uppgraderat till Adobe Developer Console.
+Min författarinstans ligger på Experience Manager Assets 6.5.4.
 Vad kan vara den möjliga orsaken?**

-**Ans.** Ja, det finns ett känt fel när du publicerar resurser i mappen för bidrag till AEM Assets på AEM 6.5.4 via Adobe Developer Console.
+**Ans.** Ja, det finns ett känt fel när du publicerar resurser i mappen Contribute på Experience Manager Assets 6.5.4 via Adobe Developer Console.

-Problemet är åtgärdat i AEM 6.5.5.
-Du kan uppgradera din AEM Assets-instans till den senaste Service Pack-versionen AEM 6.5.5 och [uppgradera dina konfigurationer](https://experienceleague.adobe.com/docs/experience-manager-65/assets/brandportal/configure-aem-assets-with-brand-portal.html#upgrade-integration-65) på Adobe Developer Console.
+Problemet har åtgärdats i Experience Manager Assets 6.5.5.
+Du kan uppgradera din Experience Manager Assets-instans till det senaste Service Pack-versionen och [uppgradera dina konfigurationer](https://experienceleague.adobe.com/docs/experience-manager-65/assets/brandportal/configure-aem-assets-with-brand-portal.html#upgrade-integration-65) på Adobe Developer Console.

 <!--
 Broken link of download hotfix, comment out this section until we have the latest URL.